Agreed-Earth-LTD/challenge/README.md

 **Files are in the data folder**

-Tools:
+Tools (use any or all of the following):

-- Python
+- Python (preference)
 - Qgis
 - Google Earth Engine
-- others you need
+- others you need/want

 ## Task 1